vuongsg/funny-prank/README.md

 # A funny prank
-Just a simple question, you have two options (Yes/No).
-Try to answer each of them ^^
+There has a simple question and two direct anwsers.
+All remaining things are up to you :))

 ## How to use
-Run index.html and play with it.
+Simply, run index.html and play with it.

 ## Technologies
 - HTML
 - CSS
-- Vanilla Javascript
+- Vanilla JavaScript

 ## Browsers support
 - Edge 16+